Stuart Cribb

 Stuart has a particular interest in arbitrations with a connection to:

-Stuart has substantial experience, in litigation and arbitration, with a key focus in energy and natural resources.
+Stuart has substantial experience of litigation and arbitration, with a key focused on energy and natural resources.
 His cases have spanned issues of force majeure relating to interruptions in supply under long-term gas sale contracts, gas pricing, production sharing agreements, and litigation arising out of catastrophic oil spills.
 Energy disputes in which Stuart is involved typically involve difficult technical issues of expert evidence, including in relation to the extraction, marketing and behaviour of hydrocarbons or other natural resources.

 Stuart also appeared as counsel in the leading English case on challenges to arbitration awards for serious irregularity under section 68 of the Arbitration Act 1996, Therapy Beach Club Incorporated v RAV Bahamas Limited & Bimini Resort Management Limited [2006] 1 A.C.
 221.